AbdeljalilOuafi/printf/README.md

-this project is the result of the hard work and collaboration of our amazing team Built with love.
+Welcome to our team's project!
+We may be a team of two, but we're a dynamic duo!
+We complement each other's strengths, push each other to be our best

+Built with love.

 -Abdeljalil Ouafi
--Houyam Boughrara Hind
+-Houyame Boughrara Hind